SHARANTANGEDA/mp-quic-schedulers/README.md

 ## Contributing

 We are always happy to welcome new contributors!
-We have a number of self-contained issues that are suitable for first-time contributors, they are tagged with [want-help](https://github.com/lucas-clemente/quic-go/issues?q=is%3Aopen+is%3Aissue+label%3Awant-help).
+We have a number of self-contained issues that are suitable for first-time contributors, they are tagged with [want-help](https://github.com/SHARANTANGEDA/mp-quic/issues?q=is%3Aopen+is%3Aissue+label%3Awant-help).
 If you have any questions, please feel free to reach out by opening an issue or leaving a comment.

+## Acknowledgment
+- Thanks to [Qdeconinck](https://github.com/qdeconinck/mp-quic) for implementing this mp-quic
+- While we have added different schedulers and made it standalone